michaelv2/orphan-guard/README.md

 # OrphanGuard

-Some Windows applications are sneakily (or lazily) left behind after their parent app has been closed.
+Some Windows applications sneakily (or lazily) leave processes behind after their parent app has been closed.

-This utility makes it easy to detect them and clean them up, working directly from the system tray.
+This utility makes it easy to detect and clean them up, working directly from your system tray.

 ## Features